meircif/lumi-lang/README.md

 Suggestions, comments and questions are welcome!

-# How can I help?
+## How can I help?
+Chose your difficulty:
+### easy
-Currently the best way to help is review the [Wiki](https://github.com/meircif/lumi-lang/wiki) and notify me on any problem, question or suggestion you have about the concepts or the syntax of the language.
+Review the [Wiki](https://github.com/meircif/lumi-lang/wiki) and notify me on any problem, question or suggestion you have about the concepts or the syntax of the language.
+### medium
+Add a standard library using the latest [Temporary Lumi 4 (TL4) Syntax](https://github.com/meircif/lumi-lang/wiki/Lumi-Syntax).
+### hard
+Review or add features to the future [Temporary Lumi 5 (TL5) compiler](https://github.com/meircif/lumi-lang/wiki/TL5-Features).